 Dave Carty was born in Nashville, Tennessee.
 His family moved to Colorado Springs when he was a child and he’s lived here ever since.
 He received a BA in Communications from UCCS and was an intern at KCME his senior year, way back on Minnehaha Ave in Manitou Springs.
 After starting on-air hosting the midnight shift, Dave moved to the morning show in 1995 and hosted until 2006.
 He is delighted to be back!

-Michael Campion, popular host of Classics for Kids, Noises, Sounds and Sweet Airs and Colorado Springs Philharmonic in Concerts, holds a B.A. in piano performance with graduate work in music theory undertaken at Northern Illinois University.
+Michael Campion, holds a B.A. in piano performance with graduate work in music theory undertaken at Northern Illinois University.

 Michael’s passion for music began at an early age.